Armory Square Prize for South Asian Literature in Translation

 Eligibility

-Translator eligibility: Open to any translator of literature written by a South Asian woman author in a language other than English.
+Translator eligibility: Open to any translator of literature written in a South Asian language.

-Works considered: Any previously unpublished book-length translation of narrative prose, fiction or nonfiction, including story collections, written by a South Asian woman author (India, Pakistan, Bangladesh, Nepal, Sri Lanka, Bhutan, Maldives, or part of the diaspora), living or dead.
+Retranslations will be considered: Any previously unpublished book-length translation of narrative prose, fiction or nonfiction, including story collections, written in a South Asian language (India, Pakistan, Bangladesh, Nepal, Sri Lanka, Bhutan, Maldives, or part of the diaspora).
+Note that this year our focus is on literary work by any author, living or dead, that was previously translated into English (anywhere in the world) after the year 1930.

 Note: South Asia is frequently/generally defined as these countries, and we will also consider translations of South Asia diaspora writers.
 That said, projects that do not necessarily fall under these rubrics but have a well-reasoned argument for being considered 'South Asia' are welcomed as well.
 Applicants are invited to make a case for projects that fall outside of the above rubrics.